-Election Day is right around the corner (November 5th), but October 7th is the last day to register to vote.
-With important races up and down the ballot, it’s important to look at what to expect.
-Here’s what to know to perform your civic duty when the day comes:
+Election Day is here and with important races up and down the ballot, it’s important to look at what to expect.
+Here’s what to know to perform your civic duty on the big day:

 Am I eligible to vote?